 800ml of wam water

 100ml extra-virgin olive oil

 How I make it

-In a large bowl, mix together the flour and salt.
-Then add the water very slowly and whisking all the time in order to achieve an absolutely smooth consistency.
+Pass the flour through a fine sieve and place it into a large bowl.
+Mix in the salt and then add the water very slowly, whisking all the time in order to achieve an absolutely smooth consistency.